-Using AI Platform, you can run your TensorFlow, scikit-learn, and XGBoost training applications in the cloud.
-AI Platform provides the dependencies required to train machine leanring models using these hosted frameworks in its runtime versions.
+Use AI Platform to run your TensorFlow, scikit-learn, and XGBoost training applications in the cloud.
+AI Platform provides the dependencies required to train machine learning models using these hosted frameworks in its runtime versions.
 Additionally, you can use custom containers to run training jobs with other machine learning frameworks.
-This page describes the key concepts you need in order to make the most of your model training.
+This page describes the key concepts of AI Platform Training.
 If you'd rather get right into the training process, see how to start a training job.

 How training works